VanniLeonardo/Prosthetic-Arm/README.md

 ## Overview

-The Intelligent Prosthetic Arm project aims to develop a highly functional prosthetic hand controlled via EEG brain signals, integrated with computer vision and sensors for safe, real-time object manipulation.
-The system will utilize image recognition, object detection, and machine learning to enable the prosthetic arm to interact with everyday objects, such as water bottles, mimicking natural hand movements.
+The Intelligent Prosthetic Arm project is focused on developing a prosthetic hand controlled through EEG brain signals, combined with advanced computer vision and sensors for safe, real-time object interaction.
+The system incorporates machine learning, real-time image recognition, object detection, and sensor data to enable the prosthetic arm to mimic natural hand movements, providing a highly functional solution for users to interact with everyday objects, such as water bottles and more.

 ## Table of Contents
 - [Overview](#overview)